jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

   2. Click the stage name, **MyStage**.
 Enter `Build` as the new name.
   3. Make sure that the **Automatically execute jobs when a change is pushed to Git** option is selected.
 The stage is configured to accept input from the master branch of your project's Git repository.
   4. Click **JOBS**.
 Click **ADD JOB** and then select **Build**.
   5. For the builder type, select Ant.
 Use the default settings for everything else.
-The build job will find the `build.xml` file in the root directory and run it during the build.
+The ant command will find the default build script file, 'build.xml', which is provided in the sample at the root directory.
 The files that are needed for deployment are copied into the build archive directory.
   6. Click **SAVE**.

 ![Configuring the Builder][18]